Press Release – Major Security Updates at Bridgefy!

 Whether it’s used for building a payments app for small business-owners to sell goods, an app for communicating during Internet shutdowns, or an app for people to find loved ones after a natural disaster, the Bridgefy SDK now has pro-level security enhancements for a wide range of needs.
 We adopted Signal, a renowned security protocol used by companies like Microsoft and Facebook to make sure users stay safe, and information kept private.
 The improvements made to the Bridgefy SDK are:

-- All messages will be end-to-end encrypted
+- All messages will be encrypted

 - A third person will no longer be able to impersonate any other user